 Mufaro’s Beautiful Daughters Literature Guide

-Fairy tales are great stories for helping students work out complicated moral issues in a make-believe context.
+Fairy tales are great stories that illustratea complicated moral issues in a make-believe context.
 The Cinderella story has a universal theme of an under-appreciated, kind, and honest child who finally gets what she deserves.
 Found in countries all around the world, the same story plays out in different contexts.
 Mufaro’s Beautiful Daughters is a Cinderella story from Africa in which kindness, generosity, honesty, and love are rewarded and selfishness is punished.
-A related lesson in the story is found in how the kind daughter responds to the teasing and abuse from her cruel sister.

-SHOW: The front and back covers of the book and talk about where and when this story might take place.
+SHOW: Look at the front and back covers of the book.
+Where and when might this story might take place?
 How does it look different from your area?
-Encourage predictions and creative observations.

 ASK: When do you think the king decided that Nyasha was the one to become queen?